hanicinecm/pygmol/docs/index.rst

 temperature (while heavy-species temperature is treated as a parameter to the model).

 The equations being solved for by the model are documented in their full form in the equations_ document.

-This documentation covers the inner workings of the package, its structure, and adds some useful examples of usage.
+The following text describes their implementation as the ``pygmol`` package.

 Package structure: